Centrum-IntelliPhysics/Time-Marching-Neural-Operator-FE-Coupling/README.md

 Authors: [Wei Wang](https://scholar.google.com/citations?user=t1RXEkgAAAAJ&hl=zh-CN), [Maryam Hakimzadeh](https://scholar.google.com/citations?user=kff1AN0AAAAJ&hl=en), [Haihui Ruan](https://scholar.google.com/citations?user=TXDuvWMAAAAJ&hl=zh-CN), [Somdatta Goswami](https://scholar.google.com/citations?user=GaKrpSkAAAAJ&hl=en&oi=sra)
 ## Initial motivations
-The primary motivation is to establish a FE-NO coupling framework based on domain decomposition method to solve complex and nonlinear regions by a pretrained DeepONet, while the remainder is handled by a FEM.
+The primary motivation is to establish an FE-NO coupling framework based on the domain decomposition method.
+This framework employs a pretrained DeepONet to resolve complex, nonlinear subdomains, while the Finite Element Method (FEM) handles the remainder.
 The FEM requires extremely fine meshes to capture the highly nonlinear behaviors, which is computationally expensive; while DeepONets are non-linear mappings and can be pretrained offlines, which cost negligible time during the simulations.

 The coupling of the two solvers is expected to leverage their complementary strengths, leading to a significant enhancement in computational efficiency and robustness while maintaining solution accuracy.
 ![schematic_DD](https://github.com/Centrum-IntelliPhysics/Time-Marching-Neural-Operator-FE-Coupling/blob/main/Readme_figures/Schematic_domain_decomposition.png)